ViewFlow hemodynamic visualization

 Surgical Society — Palm Beach

-ViewFlow targets the same surgeons, same workflow, and same operating rooms as Novadaq — but without requiring dye injection.
-The precedent is already set.
+ViewFlow targets the same surgeons, same workflow, and same operating rooms as the glow dye (fluorescent) imaging — but without requiring dye injection.

 🔬